Introduction

 - Dessert

-- SRP Approach: Each course is separate, making the experience enjoyable and structured.
+SRP Approach: Each "course" is separate, making the experience isolated from negatively affecting other "courses".

-- Monolith Approach: Everything is lumped together, leading to confusion and poor quality.
+Monolith Approach: Everything is lumped together, leading to confusion and poor quality.
+If something isn't working, it is difficult to figure out which piece should be fixed or removed.

 3. Music: Arpeggios vs. Chords